timbainbridge/semFromKeys/README.md

 #> 4 / 4   hope_p
 ```

-The function provides the same outputs as `esem.from.mods`, only with
+The function provides standard ‘lavaan’ outputs, as well as r-squared
-better standard error estimates.
+values and regression parameters.

 ``` r
 lavaan::summary(esam_fit$fit$grit_c)  # lavaan summary for the SAM method